jfbu/texdimens/texdimens/README.md

 ## Aim of this package

-The aim of this package is to address the issue of expressing dimensions (or dimension expressions evaluated by `\dimexpr`) in the various TeX units, to the extent possible.
+The aim of this package is to provide facilities to express dimensions (or dimension expressions evaluated by `\dimexpr`) using the various available TeX units, to the extent possible.

 ## Macros of this package (summary)